-Secondary schools are missing millions of pounds of Government funding for arts programmes and activities, at a crucial moment in young people’s recovery from the pandemic.
+Secondary schools are missing millions of pounds of Government funding for arts programmes and activities.

-The Arts Premium was a Conservative manifesto pledge “to fund enriching activities for all pupils”.[1]
-Rishi Sunak promised “£25,000 per year on average for each secondary school to invest in arts activities” in his March 2020 Budget.[2]
+The Arts Premium was a Conservative manifesto pledge “to fund enriching activities for all pupils”.
+1 Rishi Sunak promised “£25,000 per year on average for each secondary school to invest in arts activities” in his March 2020 Budget.2

 Teachers were told that the funding would arrive in September 2021.
-When it didn’t, the schools minister said “the Arts Premium is now subject to this year’s Spending Review”.[3]
+When it didn’t, the schools minister said “the Arts Premium is now subject to this year’s Spending Review”.3

-But in his Spending Review, Rishi Sunak made no mention of the Arts Premium he had promised.[4]
+But in his Spending Review, Rishi Sunak made no mention of the Arts Premium he had promised.4

-We urge the Chancellor Rishi Sunak to keep his promise to deliver an Arts Premium of at least £90 million a year to secondary schools, distributing this much-needed funding as soon as possible.
+We urge Rishi Sunak and the Government to keep their manifesto promise to deliver an Arts Premium of at least £90 million a year to secondary schools, distributing this much-needed funding as soon as possible.

 ✓ To support mental health and recovery

-The crisis in mental health has grown significantly during the pandemic and hit children and young people hardest of all.[7]
-The arts have a vital role to play in the nation’s recovery.
-After participating in arts activities, 82% of people report greater wellbeing.[8]
+The crisis in mental health grew significantly during the pandemic and hit children and young people hardest of all.6 The arts have a vital role to play in the nation’s ongoing recovery.
+After participating in arts activities, 82% of people report greater wellbeing.7

 ✓ To support learning and development

 Creative talent is everywhere, but the opportunity to discover and develop it is not.
-Levelling up access to creative activities would improve life chances across the UK, and expand the talent pipeline into our globally-successful creative industries, which contributed £116bn to the nation’s economy in 2019[10] and employed 2.1 million people.[11]
+Expanding access to creative activities would improve life chances across the country, and the talent pipeline into our globally-successful creative industries, which contributed £116bn to the nation’s economy in 20199 and employed 2.1 million people.10

-Your personal information will be kept private and held securely.
-By submitting information you are agreeing to our privacy policy and to the PCA keeping you informed about campaigns (you can unsubscribe at any time).
+By submitting information you are agreeing to our privacy policy and T&Cs, and to CFTA keeping you informed about campaigns (you can unsubscribe at any time).

 Rishi Sunak committed funding to the arts premium as part of the 2020 Budget.
 The Budget Report said: